A Perfect Getaway

 A Perfect Getaway is a 2009 American thriller film written and directed by David Twohy and starring Timothy Olyphant, Milla Jovovich, Kiele Sanchez, and Steve Zahn.

-Olyphant, Jovovich, Sanchez, and Zahn portray a group of vacationing couples in Hawaii who find their lives in danger when murders begin to occur on the island, leading to suspicions over one of the couples being the killers.
+Three sets of vacationing couples in Hawaii find their lives in danger when murders begin to occur on one of the islands, leading to suspicions over one of the couples being the killers.

 Shot in Hawaii and Puerto Rico, A Perfect Getaway was released on August 7, 2009, in the United States.
 It received generally positive reviews from critics and grossed $22 million on a $14 million budget.

 Plot

 For their honeymoon, newlyweds Cliff and Cydney travel to Hawaii.
 After making a travel video in the car, they spend the night in a hotel before driving off in order to start hiking towards a remote beach.
-Whilst in the car, the two encounter another couple: kind-hearted Cleo who attempts to hitchhike with them and hot-headed Kale who takes her away from them.
+The two encounter another couple: kind-hearted Cleo who attempts to hitchhike with them and hot-headed Kale who takes her away from them.

 On the hike, they are befriended by tourist Nick and his girlfriend Gina.
 The two couples go forward on their journey together, but tensions begin to arise in the group when a double homicide of an unidentified couple is reported in Hawaii, with a man and woman being suspected as the killers.
 When the four arrive at a waterfall; Kale and Cleo are also there.

 Kale makes vague threats to Cydney, which seemingly worries Cliff.
 Nick, discovering that Cliff is a screenwriter, attempts to convince him to write a script about him; he was a soldier and had his skull crushed, but survived thanks to an operation where metal plates were put in his head.
 Cliff lets Nick continue on about this throughout the journey, despite having no interest in making a movie about him.

 After moving on, the four go deeper into the jungle and become wary of each other due to the reported murders.
 However, the tensions die down after they witness Kale and Cleo being arrested for the murders after some teeth were found in Kale's backpack.

 Arriving at their destination, Cliff convinces Nick to explore a marine cave with him while Cydney and Gina wait behind on the beach.
 After Gina looks through photos in a camera, she suddenly screams at Nick and Cliff.
 However they ignore her, so she begins to scale a cliff after them with Cydney in pursuit.